marcelpatrick/create-a-new-external-isaaclab-project/README.md

 ### Option B: External project (your own separate folder)
 Your code lives in its own folder, completely outside the IsaacLab project.
 Doesn't modify IsaacLab's original folder structure.
+You don't need to clone the IsaacLab project repo locally to your computer.
-It imports Isaac Lab as a library dependency.
+It imports Isaac Lab as a Python library dependency and accesses IsaacLab features through this library.

 ```
 ┌─────────────────────────────────────────┐